Here is a breakdown of major shareholders in Suncor Energy Inc. (NYSE: SU)

 Suncor Energy Inc. (SU): Who are the competitors?

-The company’s main competitors (and peers) include TOTAL SE (TOT) that is trading 72.66% up over the past 12 months.
-Exxon Mobil Corporation (XOM) is 66.68% up on the 1-year trading charts.
+The company’s main competitors (and peers) include TOTAL SE (TOT) that is trading 94.06% up over the past 12 months and Canadian Natural Resources Limited (CNQ) that is 288.89% higher over the same period.
+Exxon Mobil Corporation (XOM) is 64.07% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -11.47% from the last report on Jan 28, 2021 to stand at a total of 11.27 million short shares sold with a short interest ratio of 0.97.